-6. Plan to participate actively each week in online discussion.
-We may not agree with everyone's posts we read or all that we talk about online, but we can learn much about other viewpoints and cultures when we are willing to share our ideas and when we listen to others with a sense of fairness and courteousness.
+- 6. Plan to participate actively each week in online discussion.
+We may not agree with everyone's posts we read or all that we talk about online, but we can learn much about other viewpoints and cultures when we are willing to share our ideas and when we listen to others with a sense of fairness and courteousness. - 7.
+If obligations outside school commitments (family, military, or work-related) begin to affect your successful participation in our class, please contact me as soon as possible.

 ABOUT MEETING WITH YOUR INSTRUCTOR: Since we will be working online, much of our work together is a conversation on the discussion forum, by email, or by phone.
-I will be holding office hours Tuesdays and Thursdays on the Albany campus in my office IA-218 1:30-2:20.
-I might be able to meet with you at a different time and place if you arrange a time to meet in advance, but note that I live in Eugene and am only in this neck of the woods on Tuesdays and Thursdays.
+I will be holding online office hours Tuesdays and Thursdays 10-11:30, meaning I should be logged into our class Moodle site at that time, which should make my replies more prompt.